vuongqthanhdat/MIS-311/README.md

 > Cleaned dataset size: 239 rows × 8 columns

-> Tools used: Microsoft Excel, Pivot Table and Charts
+> Tools used: Microsoft Excel, Pivot Table, Descriptive Statistics and Charts

-> Business context: The primary objective of this analysis is to evaluate sales performance and identify purchasing patterns across product categories and geographic locations.
+Business context: The primary objective of this analysis is to evaluate sales performance and identify purchasing patterns across product categories and geographic locations.
 Specifically, the analysis aims to answer the following questions: Which product categories drive the highest revenue?
 How does sales performance vary across cities?

 ## Data Cleaning
 Before conducting the analysis, the dataset was cleaned to improve accuracy and consistency.